lessmarkup/less-markup/README.txt

 * Testability near to 100% as we use less markup than usual solutions, both on the client and server sides.
 * Server modularity.
 Usual ASP.NET MVC application loads views only from main solution.
 We have fixed this problem - you can pack your views inside your assemblies.
 We use Inversion of control over all our code to achieve higher modularity, and it also improves testability of the code.
 * Client modularity.
 We support AngularJS & RequireJS to create client-side modularity: only minimal set of javascript modules will be loaded on startup.
 All other javascript modules will be loaded by demand.
-* Automatic mapping of data structure to database with automatic merging of changes.
-You can define your own data model and it will be accurately integrated into existing engine model.
-Each module can have its own independent data model.
 * Scalability.
 The engine can work on multiple hosts as it supports distributed caching.
 * Callbacks.
 Changed data will be automatically pushed to the client page without any action from the client.
-* No SQL coding.
-You do not need to write any SQL code directly - use LINQ for SQL.
 * Highly customizable.
 The engine does not make restrictions to you.
 You can use normal Razor views with any standard ASP.NET MVC functionality.
 * Integrated language support.
 * Two-stage login: the engine never sends your password during login.